decentralized-identity/keri/docs/Q-and-A.md

 # Q&A section Root of trust

 ## What do I need to trust in KERI?
-Primary root of trust is KEL not secondary (starts with self cert ID but then after first rotation if any must have KEL.\
+Primary root of trust is KEL not secondary (starts with self cert ID), but then after first rotation if any must have KEL.\
 (_SamMSmith_)

 ### What the difference between a trust basis and a trust domain?
 A trust basis binds controllers, identifiers, and key-pairs.

-A trust domain is the ecosystem of interactions that rely on a trust basis.\
+A trust domain is the ecosystem of interactions that rely on a trust basis.

 ## KERI does not need a blockchain, but how does it establish the root-of-trust that we need for SSI?
 How does the data persist?
 The `KELs` are what establishes the root of trust in `KERI`.
 So you have a `SCI` and a `KEL`.
 The `KEL` is ordered with respect to the SCI by the controller.
-You don't need total ordering with respect to other identifiers to establish the root of trust in `KERI`, because the controller is the one and only, who order events.\
+You don't need total ordering with respect to other identifiers to establish the root of trust in `KERI`, because the controller is the one and only, who orders events.\
-In blockchains you need total ordering, which you need for double spend protecting in cryptocurrencies, but not in `KERI`.\
+In blockchains you have total ordering, which you need for double spend protecting in cryptocurrencies, but not in `KERI`.\
-For people in blockchain this is a bit hard to grasp, but we don’t need hash chain data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.\
+For people in blockchain this is a bit hard to grasp, but we don’t need hash chained data structure of events on single identifier nor the *ordering* those, I just need logs, I need *append-only logs of events* to establish the authority.\
 And so I defend myself against `duplicity`.\
 (_SamMSmith_)